 Train to Attain Expert Status as a

-This session opens with an introduction of trainees, and a sharing of background and training goals over coffee or tea, finger sandwiches, petite pastries, and sweets.
-Then learning begins with an overview of the training materials and synopsis of the American business culture.
+Trainees have an opportunity to socialize prior to training.
+This session opens with an introduction of trainees and sharing of background and training goals over coffee or tea, finger sandwiches, petite pastries, and/or sweets.
+(Then proceeds to the coursework.)

-Distribution of Facilitator Preparation Guidebook
+Facilitator Preparation Guidebook

-Part II: Preparing for the Participants
+Part II: Preparing for the Participant

 Part III: Preparing for the Presentation Delivery

 The Coursework Manual offers a comprehensive overview of Professional Presence, Business Etiquette, and International Protocol.
 This session also introduces a situation/solution strategy when handling circumstances that could easily get out of hand.
 This is accomplished by engaging the appropriate interaction tool … how a situation is handled, not the situation itself, is the key to a successful result.

 Part I: Professional Presence and Perception Management

 - The Secrets of Attraction and Bonding Relationships

 - The Three Elements of Perception